shiplco/shipl-sdk/README.md

 ## Usage

-In order to use it, just import the library and pass the previous params in the constructor.
-By default the library is loaded with the following value, so you just have to pass a private key and then you can start to use Fuel.

 The package need to be configured with an ethereum private key or a web3 wallet instance (eg. Metamask)

 ```javascript